ceylon/openshift-cartridge/usr/ceylon-1.2.0/README.md

 ## Systems where Ceylon is known to work

-Since Ceylon is running on the JVM it should work on every platform that supports a Java 7 compatible JVM.
+Since Ceylon is running on the JVM it should work on every platform that supports a Java 7 or 8 compatible JVM.
 However we have tested the following platforms to make sure it works:

 ### Linux